Updated on April 24, 2023

 Cockroaches are thigmotactic creatures, meaning they prefer to stay in tight, confined spaces.
 This behavior helps them feel secure, hidden from predators, and protected from various environmental factors.

 Because of this, you rarely see them moving around in open spaces.
-When they die, however, their bodies might be pushed out from their hiding places, often by other cockroaches, making them more visible to you.
+When they die, their bodies may be pushed out of nesting areas, making them more visible to you.

-It might be surprising to learn that cockroaches, like other insects, can indeed play dead when they sense danger or are in unfavorable conditions.
+It might be surprising to learn but yes, cockroaches can play dead if threatened.
 However, this behavior is not as common as you might think, and usually doesn’t last long.

 If you suspect a cockroach might be playing dead, there are a few signs to look for: